 Congratulations!
 Starting a business is quite an undertaking, and Richland County wishes you every success.
 There are many resources available online (any search engine will provide valuable resources) as well as locally.
 To help you in your endeavor, Richland County would like to share some important information.

 Things to Keep in Mind

-- Please be aware that there are FOUR different levels of government that can affect businesses in South Carolina: federal, state, county, and city/town.
+- Please be aware that FOUR different levels of government can affect businesses in South Carolina: federal, state, county, and city/town.
 Each level of government will have its own requirements for businesses to operate.

 - These requirements can include different kinds of fees, taxes, licenses, and/or permits.

 - Please be sure to check with each city or county that your business will either be located in or do business in to see what their business requirements are.